 Feelings of gratitude come very naturally when there is scarcity…the issue these days is that there is typically abundance and our kids realise that!
 Try and reduce the feeling of abundance around Christmas or Birthdays by:

 - Reducing the number of gifts you give your children – each additional gift is likely to dilute the ‘specialness’ of the others.
 You could adopt the ‘4 Gift Rule’ where you give them something they want, something they need, something to wear, something to read’.

-Be clear that Christmas doesn’t equal getting everything on your list.
-If you have older non-believing kids, you could talk to them about the cost of different items on their list and the need to weigh up getting one big thing (and not much else) versus a few smaller things.
-If you have smaller kids, you could explain that Santa needs to deliver presents to all the children and so he can’t give each child too many things!
+Be clear that at Christmas or Birthdays kids won’t be getting everything on their list.
+You could talk to them about the cost of different items on their list and the need to weigh up getting one big thing (and not much else) versus a few smaller things.

 Read More: 5 Things to Consider BEFORE You Volunteer